ocaml/platform-blog/opam-2-2-0-alpha.md

 This alpha requires a preexisting Cygwin installation.
-Support for full management of a local Cygwin environment inside of opam (so that it's as transparent as possible) is queued already and should be available in 2.2.0~alpha2 as another option.
+Support for full management of a local Cygwin environment inside of opam (so that it's as transparent as possible) is queued already and should be available in 2.2.0~alpha2 as the default option.

 1. Check that you have all dependencies installed: Autoconf, Make, MinGW, or MSVC GCC
 2. Download & extract the [opam archive](https://github.com/ocaml/opam/releases/download/2.2.0-alpha/opam-full-2.2.0-alpha.tar.gz)